Supporting Patients Undergoing HIgh-Risk PCI Using a High-Flow PErcutaneous Left Ventricular Support Device (SHIELD II)

 This clinical investigation is divided into two phases, a feasibility phase and a pivotal phase.

-- Pivotal Phase: Includes subjects to be registered under the current or later version of the CIP at up to 120 sites in the U.S. and Europe
+- Pivotal Phase: Includes subjects to be registered under Version F or a later version of the CIP at up to 120 sites in the U.S. and Europe

 Randomized Cohort: A minimum of 473 and a maximum of 716 subjects will be randomized in a 2:1 ratio to the HeartMate PHP and Impella.